Literature / Rod Albright Alien Adventures

-- Steven Ulysses Perhero: BKR's alias on Earth is Billy Becker.
+- BKR's alias on Earth is Billy Becker.

 - Tertiary Sexual Characteristics: Due to the Bizarre Alien Biology of the Starfish Aliens...

-- Of the five alien crew members 2 that are roughly male, 1 female, 1 plant that uses male pronouns, and 1 with no equivalent in Earth's biology that considers male or female pronouns insulting.
+- Of the five alien crew members, two are roughly male, one female, one plant that uses male pronouns, and one with no equivalent in Earth's biology that considers male or female pronouns insulting.
 When Rod's cousin asks Madame Pong why there is only one female, she explains that the sheer diversity of species and genders means they don't even pay attention to that kind of thing anymore.

 - Tragic Monster: Smorkus Flinders, BKR's friend and partner, was once a kind and decent person until he was caught in a particularly horrific Reality Quake and turned into the monster he is.
 Unlike BKR, who simply does what he does For the Evulz, Smorkus Flinders does what he does as a way of lashing out at life and the universe for what they did to him.

 - Time Stands Still: BKR's ultimate goal.

 - Unskilled, but Strong: As noted in the second book, Smorkus Flinders' fighting skills are mediocre; as the other monsters named him their leader purely because he was the biggest out of them all, he never had to fight much.
 That being said, he's big enough to literally stuff a human into his ear canal, and has the Super Strength to match.

 - Wham Episode: The final chapter of I Left my Sneakers in Dimension X reveals that Rod's absent father is an alien and a member of the Galactic Patrol.